 It's that extendability, along with the Samsung Galaxy NX's built-in 3G / 4G LTE and Wi-Fi wireless connectivity that make it exciting.
 Sure, you could probably slap an Eye-Fi card in your current SLR or mirrorless camera, and pair it to your existing smartphone, and many of us do -- but the experience is clumsy, and that makes it far too easy to leave a photo on your camera that might otherwise have been tweaked and shared with friends and family on social networks.

 An all-in-one imaging powerhouse.
 The Galaxy NX is an all-in-one device that takes away the hurdle of working with multiple devices.
 Whatever your Android smartphone can do -- at least, with the exception of standard voice calling -- the Galaxy NX should be able to do as well.
 A bundled Photo Suggest app lets the Galaxy NX recommend popular photo spots and guide you to them.
 When you're there, you can grab your photo using Samsung's camera interface, or if you prefer you can opt for a third-party app that provides the features and layout you need.
-(And unlike Nikon's Coolpix S800c, which didn't provide access even to basics like the full camera resolution or optical zoom, the Galaxy NX should let third part apps get at its full camera feature set, via an interface called Camera Studio, though depending on the app used, it might down-res the image (for example, Snapseed resizes images to 2,736 x 1,824 pixels.)
+And unlike Nikon's Coolpix S800c, which didn't provide access even to basics like the full camera resolution or optical zoom, the Galaxy NX lets third part apps get at its full camera feature set, via an interface called Camera Studio, though depending on the app used, it might down-res the image (for example, Snapseed resizes images to 2,736 x 1,824 pixels.)

 And then, once you've shot your photo, you can view it, tweak it, and share it to the likes of Facebook or Instagram.
 Ditto videos, which can be uploaded to YouTube straight from the camera, so long as you're in range of a mobile data connection or Wi-Fi network.
 There's also a Story Album tool which creates digital photo books from your shots, which can be shared with and viewed on other devices.
 And when you're done, you can use the Galaxy NX check your email or browse the web.